Calvin Coolidge: Best President Ever

 In order to prove such things, Thrillist's Historical Investigations Squad took time out from getting sued by Christopher Columbus's relatives to take a deeper look at a man someone once called "almost alarmingly quiet".
-And from those weeks spent looking in World Books, and Asking Jeeves, here are the ten most compelling reasons everyone should be instagramming tweets about "Silent Cal":
+And from those weeks spent looking in World Books, and Asking Jeeves, here are the ten most compelling reasons everyone should be instagramming tweets about "Silent Cal"

+1.He is the only US President born on Independence Day.
 His due date was, like, three months earlier or something, but his mom just LOVED AMERICA, so she dealt with it.
 Meanwhile, during those extra three months in the womb, Coolidge taught himself rudimentary Mandarin

+2. He became a lawyer without ever going to law school.
 Dude went to Amherst for undergrad, and joined the Phi Gamma Delta frat, which people refer to as Fiji, because they have "islander"-themed parties and bring in banana trees for decoration.
 It's crazy.
 Anyway, after graduating from Amherst and tiring of banana-tree parties, Coolidge apprenticed with the law firm Hammond & Field in Northampton, MA instead of going to law school, saving himself literally hundreds of hundreds of dollars on LSAT prep classes.
 Also, that was apparently something you could do and still be a lawyer, so… take note, Mike Ross from USA Network's hit series Suits!

+3.He was inherently sexy.
 His wife, Grace Anna Goodhue, was the daughter of a Vermont steamboat inspector and a teacher at a school for the deaf.
 She first saw him when she was watering flowers, and he was obviously standing in front of a mirror shaving in nothing but long underwear and a hat.
 This is actually, shockingly, true.
 And dude must've looked great in those undies, because they married two years later.

 Cal's Clever Quips Part 1: Once they married, Cal handed Grace a bag full of 52 pairs of socks, all of them containing holes.
 Grace looked at the bag and said, "Did you marry me to darn your socks?"
 Cal, without smiling, replied, "No, but I find it mighty handy."
 Oh snap, Cal!
-No you didn't!!!
+No you didn't!!

+4.He had a million jobs.
 Well, not literally, because that would be one job every 3.4min of his life, and voters would likely see that as irresponsible, but over the course of the 22yrs before he was Vice President, he was: on the City Committee in Northampton, then the City Council, then he was City Solicitor, then a state house rep in MA, then mayor of Northampton, then State Senator, then Lt.
 Governor, then Governor.
 He also lost a school board election somewhere in there, but this is a positive piece, and plus there was a lot of corruption in school board elections in Western MA back then... so forget about that!
 The fix was in!

 Cal's Clever Quips Part 2: From a popular speech he gave as President of the State Senate, titled Have Faith in Massachusetts: "Expect to be called a stand-patter, but don't be a stand-patter."

+5.His nickname is awesome.
 As most people know from hilarious stand-up comedy routines written by people Carlos Mencia steals jokes from, the Vice President doesn't do much.
 In fact, when Harding invited Coolidge to sit in on cabinet meetings, he was the first VP to ever do that, and that's, like, the only task the VP has on his Google Calendar nowadays, so you can imagine how bored he was.
 To pass time, he would go to rich people parties in Washington to eat free Lobster Thermidors and stare people in the mouth, but he never ever talked, so people started calling him "Silent Cal".
 Now allow us to pause and appreciate more quips.

 Cal's Clever Quips Part 3: Allegedly, Dorothy Parker, while seated next to him at a dinner, told Cal: "Mr. Coolidge, I've made a bet against a fellow who said it was impossible to get more than two words out of you."
 To which Coolidge replied, "You lose."
 Much later on, Dorothy Parker found out she'd been played, White Men Can't Jump-style.

+6.His father swore him in as president.
 President Harding, while out on a speaking tour, died suddenly.
 Because he almost literally had nothing to do, Coolidge was at home in Vermont, at a typical Vermont house with neither electricity nor a telephone, and so he got word via one of those Game of Thrones ravens or something.
 Upon hearing he was now the most powerful man in the world, Cal got dressed and went downstairs, where his father -- a notary public -- administered the oath of office in his den by kerosene lamp in front of a few reporters.
 Then Coolidge went back to bed.

+7.He has something awesome named after him.
 And this has to just be a straight Wikipedia quote: "In biology and psychology, the Coolidge effect is a phenomenon—seen in nearly every mammalian species in which it has been tested whereby males (and to a lesser extent females) exhibit renewed sexual interest if introduced to new receptive sexual partners, even after refusing sex from prior but still available sexual partners.